ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 ::: hints
-- The position to insert could be found in $O (\log i)$, but shifting the records to makeroom for the insert will still require $O(i)$ time
+- The position to insert could be found in $O (\log i)$, but shifting the elements to makeroom for the insert will still require $O(i)$ time
 :::
 ::::::::::::::::::::::::::::::